NREL/torc/docs/installation.rst

 2. If running on a local computer or cloud environment, install a database with ArangoDB.
 Refer to the links below.

-3. Clone the ``torc`` repository to computer where you will submit and run jobs.
+3. Clone the ``torc`` repository to a computer where you will submit and run jobs.

 .. code-block:: console